isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-17-post-Guava.md

 <section>
 	<h4>Harvesting:</h4>
 	<p>Fruits are considered ripe when they are slightly soft to the touch but are not mushy.
 Ripe fruits will also have a strong, sweet fragrance.
-Fruits can be harvested unripe then left to ripen off the tree or harvested ripe for immediate consumption.</p>
+Fruits can be <a href="/page-index/horticulture-techniques/harvesting-hygiene">harvested</a> unripe then left to ripen off the tree or harvested ripe for immediate consumption.</p>
 	<br>
 </section>